-There are common conditions which apply to all petroleum titles in the Northern Territory as well as conditions which are specific to each type of permit, licence or lease.
+There are common conditions which apply to all petroleum titles in the NT as well as conditions which are specific to each type of permit, licence or lease.

-You must follow the requirements of the Petroleum (Submerged Lands) Act for tenure, exploration and production activities in coastal waters up to three miles from the coast.
+For tenure, exploration and production activities in coastal waters up to three miles from the coast, you must follow the requirements of the Petroleum (Submerged Lands) Act 1981.

-Once you have been granted a petroleum title, you must do all of the following:
+Once you have been granted a petroleum title, you must:

 - actively conduct authorised activities in the title area

-- comply with all requirements under the applicable laws and any other laws in force in the Territory
+- comply with all requirements under the applicable laws and any other laws in force in the NT

 - comply with other conditions attached to your title when it is granted.